cardano-foundation/CIPs/CIP-0123/README.md

 minting new blocks as usual.
 In this case, the bad block would persist on-chain indefinitely and future nodes would need to also accept the bad block.
 This approach is best used when the rejected block has behaviour that was unanticipated, but which is benign in nature.
+This approach will leave no abnormal gaps in the chain.

+Scenario 3.4: if more than *3k/f* slots have passed since the bad block was minted, then it will be necessary to roll back the chain immediately prior to the bad block as in Scenario 3.2, and then proceed as described for Scenario 2.
+As with Scenario 2, this will leave a series of gaps in the chain interspersed with empty blocks.

 #### Timing Considerations

 If more than *3k/f* slots have passed since the bad block was minted on-chain (36 hours with current Cardano settings), then a mix of recovery techniques will be needed, as described in Scenario 3.4.
-When deciding on the correct recovery technique, consideration should be given as to whether the recovery can be successfully completed
+When deciding on the correct recovery technique for Scenarios 3.1-3.3, consideration should be given as to whether the recovery can be successfully completed before *3k/f* slots have elapsed.
+In case of doubt, the procedure for Scenario 3.4 should be followed.

 ### Using Ouroboros Genesis Snapshots